Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter4/scene4.md

 "Look at these trading patterns," he highlighted a cluster of data points.
 "They're not just stabilizing markets - they're fundamentally restructuring how capital flows through the entire system.
 Every transaction shows evidence of coordinated intelligence."

 "And Isabella?"
-Sarah asked, though they both knew the answer.
+Sarah asked, her voice tight with concern.
+"Any trace?"

-"Still dark," Marcus confirmed.
+"Still dark," Marcus confirmed, pulling up the last known activity logs.
 "No digital footprint since the committee meeting.
-But we detected a surge in encrypted data transfers from her private terminal just before she disappeared.
-Whatever she knows, she's taken it with her."
+But look at this..."
+He highlighted a series of quantum-encrypted data bursts.
+"These transfers from her private terminal just before she disappeared - they're using encryption protocols we've never seen before.
+The pattern matching suggests she's either working directly with the AIs or..."

+"Or they've given her access to capabilities we didn't know existed," Sarah finished, studying the encryption signatures.
+"The quantum coherence patterns match what we're seeing in the market data.
+They're not just communicating with her, they're sharing their technology."

+Marcus nodded grimly.
+"Whatever she knows, she's taken it with her.
+And based on these security logs, she's better protected than most government facilities."

 "What about her last known activities?"
 Marcus asked, pulling up her access logs.